aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 If you already had brew installed, make sure to update it before installing PHP by running `brew update`

-> Note: Be careful to not run __brew upgade__ instead, which updates all the packages that brew has installed on your system.
+> Note: Be careful to not run __brew upgrade__ instead, which updates all the packages that brew has installed on your system.

 Run `brew doctor` afterwards to make sure brew does not see any issues with current installed packages.